cicd_variables module

 Returns

-Creation response if variable is created (RESTObject
+Creation response if variable is created (RESTObject class from gitlab.base. gitlab - python-gitlab python library)

-delete_variable
+delete_variable function

 def delete_variable(